rob-the-bot/stringer-pachitariu-et-al-2018b/README.md

-# stringer-pachitariu-et-al-2018b
+# High-dimensional geometry of population responses in visual cortex

 Code to analyze recordings of 10,000 neurons in response to 2,800 natural images presented twice

 This code produces the figures from Stringer, Pachitariu et al, 2018b:

-Carsen Stringer, Marius Pachitariu, Nicholas Steinmetz, Matteo Carandini, Kenneth D. Harris. *High-dimensional geometry of population responses in visual cortex.* bioRxiv. ([link](https://www.biorxiv.org/content/early/2018/07/22/374090))
+Carsen Stringer, Marius Pachitariu, Nicholas Steinmetz, Matteo Carandini, Kenneth D. Harris. *High-dimensional geometry of population responses in visual cortex.* bioRxiv. ([link](https://www.nature.com/articles/s41586-019-1346-5))

 It relies on data deposited on figshare at:

 Carsen Stringer, Marius Pachitariu, Nicholas Steinmetz, Matteo Carandini, Kenneth D. Harris. *Recordings of ten thousand neurons in visual cortex in response to 2,800 natural images.* ([link](https://figshare.com/articles/Recordings_of_ten_thousand_neurons_in_visual_cortex_in_response_to_2_800_natural_images/6845348))

 The datasets to produce all the main figures are available.
-The script 'process_data.m' is the main processing script.
-Set useGPU=0 if you do not have a GPU.
-The calls to the figure functions live in 'make_figs.m'.
+The script `process_data.m` is the main processing script.
+Set `useGPU=0` if you do not have a GPU.
+The calls to the figure functions live in `make_figs.m`.

 # Data description

 If you use the data please cite the original paper and the figshare DOI.

 ### Stimulus conditions

 Each visual stimulus is presented across 3 screens surrounding the mice.
 Each of the following stimulus sets was presented at least twice in a recording:
 - natimg2800: 2800 different natural images